UMGC Library Electronic Resources Collection Development Plan

 The Library engages in open access electronic resources collection development in the following ways.

-- The Library partners and collaborates closely with Learning Design & Solutions, The Undergraduate School, The Graduate School, academic departments, and other stakeholders in the development of open educational resources (OERs) and course material.
+- The Library partners and collaborates closely with Learning Design & Solutions, the School of Arts and Sciences, the School of Business, the School of Cybersecurity and Information Technology, and other stakeholders in the development of open educational resources (OERs) and course material.

 - The Library curates OERs, including journals, scholarly articles, books, and other electronic proprietary and open access resources.